-Steve Hayes and COO will refocus their attention to the potential storm situation and take the following actions:
+Brian Lowack and Steve Grimes will refocus their attention to the potential storm situation and take the following actions:

 - 1. Contact all CVB staff and appropriate outsourced firms (PR/Advertising/Web hosting) and advise of storm or other activity; keep in close communication. - 2.
 Monitor weather and Emergency Management communications. - 3.
-Signal activation of VSPC Accommodations Emergency Website pre-storm page (VSPC.Info).
+Signal activation of VSPC Accommodations Emergency website's pre-storm page.
 This information can be viewed by all, including the public.